Sunday, March 10, 2019

 Stitching my ego

-I could see my toe from the small hole in my shoe which was getting bigger and bigger day by day.
-I kept delaying the repair and the day came when I had no option but to do something about it.
+I could see my toe from the small hole in my shoe, which was getting bigger and bigger day by day.
+I kept putting off the repair, and the day came when I had no choice but to do something about it.

-We asked a few people if there was a cobbler in the village but there wasn’t any.
-I thought of mending it myself but I wasn’t sure if I could manage.
-The person whom I asked looked at my shoe and said let me try.
-I asked him if he has done it before to which he said, not really.
-I row boat but this would be an opportunity for me to serve you.
+We asked a few people if there was a cobbler in the village, but there wasn’t.
+I thought of mending it myself, but I wasn’t sure I could manage.
+The person I asked looked at my shoe and said, "Let me try."
+I asked him if he had done it before, and he said not really.
+I row a boat, but this would be an opportunity for me to serve you.

-I was observing him and the very first thing that struck me was the love with which he was doing it.
-A part of me was feeling embarrassed as I knew how dirty my shoe was and he was holding it as if they were a bunch of flowers.
-While he was doing it I could sense some discomfort in me.
-The fear that I was holding all this while of not knowing versus the effort this man was putting in something that he hasn’t done before in an effortless way.
+I was observing him, and the very first thing that struck me was the love with which he was doing it.
+A part of me felt embarrassed because I knew how dirty my shoe was, and he was holding it as if it were a bunch of flowers.
+While he was doing it, I felt some discomfort.
+The fear I had all this time of not knowing, versus the effort this man was putting into something he hadn’t done before in an effortless way.
 It’s amazing how in a village everyone knows everything.
 And how my “education” or my urban upbringing was inhibiting in doing something new. .

-As I kept observing my mind I arrived at a thought that shook me.
+As I kept observing my mind, I arrived at a thought that shook me.
 My mind made a discrimination and said that this is not my job.
 It is a lower job.
-I realised the root of this thought was coming from the social conditioning that I have grown in.
-I couldn’t believe my own thoughts and a part of me was feeling ashamed.
-The resistance of not doing it myself was not only fear of doing a new job but also this deep conditioning.
-I wanted to get up and give him water to clean his hands but I couldn’t go beyond a courteous thank you.
+I realized the root of this thought was the social conditioning I had grown up with.
+I couldn’t believe my own thoughts, and a part of me felt ashamed.
+The resistance to not doing it myself was not only the fear of taking on a new job, but also deep conditioning.
+I wanted to get up and give him water to wash his hands, but I couldn’t go beyond a courteous thank-you.

 No comments: